Johnny Mercer: Early life

 The historic Mercer House in Savannah, Georgia, built for the songwriter's great-grandfather.
 (Mercer did not live there.)

 Mercer was born in 1909, in Savannah, Georgia, where one of his first jobs, aged 10, was sweeping floors at the original 1919 location of Leopold's Ice Cream.
 Mercer lived on Lincoln Street, a block away from the store's East Gwinnett and Habersham location.

 Mercer's father, George Anderson Mercer, was a prominent attorney and real-estate developer.
 Mercer's mother, Lillian Elizabeth (née Ciucevich), was the daughter of a Croatian immigrant father and a mother with Irish ancestry.
 Lillian was the senior Mercer's secretary and second wife.
 Lillian's father, born in Lastovo, in 1834 to Ivana Cucevic and Marijo Dundovic, was a merchant seaman who ran the Union blockade during the Civil War.
-Mercer was George's fourth son, and his first son by Lillian.
+Mercer was George's fourth son and Lillian’s first.
 His great-grandfather was Confederate General Hugh Weedon Mercer and he was a direct descendant of American Revolutionary War General Hugh Mercer, a Scottish soldier-physician who died at the Battle of Princeton.
-Mercer was also a distant cousin of General George S. Patton.
+Mercer was also a fourth cousin of General George S. Patton.

 Mercer liked music as a small child and attributed his musical talent to his mother, who would sing sentimental ballads.
 Mercer's father also sang, mostly old Scottish songs.
 His aunt told him he was humming music when he was six months old and later she took him to see minstrel and vaudeville shows where he heard "coon songs" and ragtime.
 The family's summer home, "Vernon View", was on the tidal waters and Mercer's long summers there among mossy trees, saltwater marshes, and soft, starry nights inspired him years later.

-Mercer's exposure to black music was perhaps unique among the white songwriters of his generation.
-As a child, Mercer had African-American playmates and servants, and he listened to the fishermen and vendors about him, who spoke and sang in the Gullah language (also known as "Geechee").
+As a child, Mercer had African-American playmates and servants, and he listened to the fishermen and vendors about him, who spoke and sang in the Gullah language.
 He was also attracted to Black church services.
 Mercer later stated, "Songs always fascinated me more than anything."
 He had no formal musical training but was singing in a choir by six and at 11 or 12 he had memorized almost all of the songs he had heard and became curious about who wrote them.
 He once asked his brother who the best Tin Pan Alley songwriter was, and his brother said Irving Berlin.